Get started

 Starting is easy.
 We just ask you to stick with it for a few days to feel the effect.

 Exploiting GT implies programming it.
-If you are not familiar with the Pharo language, go though A gentle introduction to Pharo Smalltalk.
+If you are not familiar with Pharo, go though A gentle introduction to Pharo Smalltalk.

 To put these to test, follow the example from Exploring the GitHub REST API in 7'.

-To guide the investigation, focus on a practical scenario you have an interest in.
-An ideal starting scenario is one that requires analysis and no editing because they are typically less demanding and you can better focus on learning the environment.
-You can deal with editing support at a later stage.
+Once you're familiar with the environment, pick a practical scenario you have an interest in.
+Ideally, pick one that requires only analysis and no editing because they are typically less demanding and you can better focus on learning the environment.
+You can deal with editing at a later stage.

 What kind of scenarios?